vladi-rh/rhoai-genaiops-lab-instructions/docs/2-linguistics/2-canopy-ai.md

-# 🌿 What is Canopy AI?
+# 🌿 What is Canopy?

 <div class="terminal-curl"></div>